alaminacc/alaminacc/README.md

 ### Hey there, my awesome Friends! 👋
+  I'm S. M. Al-Amin Molla, a seasoned professional in the world of automation and development!

+Professional Journey:

+I currently serve as the Deputy Manager of Automation Solutions and Developer/RPA at Epyllion Group, where I've been contributing since March 2012.
+My role involves crafting automation solutions, harnessing the power of Excel VBA and Python to streamline data entry into databases and systems.
+I specialize in advanced Excel functionalities, corporate finance, database design, and the development of automation solutions.

+Skills Snapshot:

+💻 Excel VBA & Python Developer: With a strong background in Excel VBA and Python, I excel at creating efficient automation solutions for data entry into databases/systems.

+🔄 Automation Maestro: Proficient in automation, I bring a wealth of experience in developing solutions for data organization from diverse, scattered data sources.

+📊 Data Analysis Expert: Well-versed in data analysis, I leverage my skills to derive meaningful insights and support informed decision-making.

+🌐 MERN Stack Developer (Beginner): Venturing into the realm of MERN Stack development, I'm exploring the possibilities of web app development.

+🚀 RPA Developer: As an RPA Developer, I'm passionate about building robotic process automation solutions to enhance efficiency and reduce manual efforts.

+What Drives Me:

+I am passionate about driving innovation through technology, whether it's automating tedious tasks, designing robust databases, or exploring the vast possibilities of web app development.
+My goal is to contribute valuable solutions that optimize workflows, enhance data accuracy, and ultimately contribute to the success of any project.

+Feel free to dive into my repositories, and let's connect to discuss exciting opportunities, collaborations, or simply share insights into the ever-evolving world of technology! 🚀

 <a href="#"><img src="assets/vbaExcelImage_resized.png" alt="Excel VBA Logo" width="120" height="30"></a>
 [![React Badge](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)](#) [![Javascript Badge](https://img.shields.io/badge/-Javascript-F0DB4F?style=for-the-badge&labelColor=black&logo=javascript&logoColor=F0DB4F)](#) [![Nodejs Badge](https://img.shields.io/badge/-Nodejs-3C873A?style=for-the-badge&labelColor=black&logo=node.js&logoColor=3C873A)](#) <a href="#"><img src="assets/excelLogo.png" alt="Excel VBA Logo" width="40" height="30"></a>
 <!--